Chemistry and Materials Science

 Ayşe Usluoğlu

-Abstract: This study investigates the comparison of acid dyeing of Polyamide 6 (PA6) fabric using a conventional heating method and microwave assisted technique.
-The research employed C.I.
-Acid Blue 324 as the model dye, systematically exploring the effects of critical process parameters, including pH, temperature, dyeing time, and dye concentration, on the resulting color strength (K/S).
-The findings from the conventional dyeing process confirmed the fundamental mechanism of acid dyeing on PA6, demonstrating a strong inverse correlation between pH and color strength, with the optimal color yield achieved at the most acidic condition tested pH 3.0.
-Furthermore, dye uptake and fixation were significantly enhanced by increasing temperature, with the highest K/S values obtained at 95°C over a 30 minute period.
-The most effective dyeing conditions, yielding the maximum color strength, are achieved at the highest combination of dye concentration (1.50 %) and temperature (95°C).
-In contrast, the microwave-assisted dyeing methodology demonstrated a remarkable acceleration of the dyeing process.
-By utilizing dielectric heating at 160 W, the required dyeing time was drastically reduced.
-The optimal conditions for microwave dyeing also favored an acidic media pH 3.0 and showed a strong positive correlation between microwave exposure time and K/S value.
-Dyeing is accelerated because microwave heating provides uniform temperature distribution in the dye bath.
-The microwave-assisted dyeing technique is confirmed as a rapid, energy-efficient, and effective alternative to conventional methods for dyeing Polyamide 6 fabrics.
-This technology not only shortens the processing time but also has the potential to make significant contributions to environmental sustainability through lower energy consumption and potentially reduced water usage.
-This work establishes a strong foundation for the development of more economically viable dyeing protocols aligned with green chemistry principles in the textile industry.
+Abstract: This study compares the acid dyeing of Polyamide 6 (PA6) fabric using conventional heating and microwave-assisted techniques.
+C.I.
+Acid Blue 324 was used to explore the effects of critical process parameters, including pH, temperature, dyeing time, and dye concentration, on color strength (K/S).
+Conventional dyeing showed an inverse correlation between pH and K/S, with optimal color yield achieved at pH 3.0.
+Dye uptake was enhanced by increasing temperature, with maximum K/S obtained at 95°C for 30 minutes and the highest dye concentration (1.50 %).
+In contrast, the microwave-assisted dyeing methodology (160 W) drastically accelerated the process.
+Optimal conditions for microwave dyeing also favored an acidic media (pH 3.0) and showed a strong positive correlation between microwave exposure time and K/S. The microwave-assisted technique is confirmed as a rapid, energy-efficient, and effective alternative for dyeing PA6, offering significant potential for reduced processing time.

 Article